 - Possesses a strong understanding of the Academy, its strategic direction, areas of nutrition and dietetics practice, and the requirements for effective functioning in leadership positions included on the ballot.

 - Registration with the Commission on Dietetic Registration preferred.

 Part II: Requirements

 - Time.
-The time commitment required for members of the Nominating Committee is approximately fifteen (15) days each year for meetings and travel, in addition to time required for teleconferences and committee work.
+The time commitment required for members of the Nominating Committee is approximately fifteen (15) days each year for virtual meetings, in addition to time required for committee work.
 The position of chair also requires time for correspondence, and planning meetings.
 Employer support in advance is encouraged.

 - Specific to Nominating Committee